 How Long Does Effexor XR Stay In Your System?

-The immediate-release elimination venlafaxine half-life is about 5 ± 2 hours, while elimination half-life of Effexor XR is about 10.7 ± 3.2 hours.
+There are two formulations of the medication: immediate-release and extended-release.
+There is a difference between Effexor half-life depending on the formulation.
+The immediate-release elimination half-life is about 5 hours, while the elimination half-life of Effexor XR is about 11 hours.

 Time Of Staying In Urine

 Effexor may show up on a urine drug test after 48 hours of its administration.
 A false-positive urine immunoassay screening tests for phencyclidine and amphetamine have been reported.
 This is due to the lack of specificity of the screening tests.
 False-positive test results may be expected for several days following venlafaxine stopping.
 Gas chromatography and mass spectrometry are confirmatory drug tests that will distinguish venlafaxine from phencyclidine.

 Steady-state concentrations of venlafaxine in plasma are attained within three days of oral multiple-dose therapy.
 As a result, blood samples may be collected within 72 hours for the estimation of venlafaxine.

 According to a study published in the US National Library of Medicine, antidepressants can be detected in the hair follicle for at least 16 months after intake.
 As a result, venlafaxine also may be detected after about 1.5 years of its intake.